Luapula Province border dispute: 22 December 1958

-20 March 1961

-Staff Sgt G F Tredwell, Provincial Commissioner for Northern province wrote that Cape Akalunga was north of the Libondwe River and a little south of the Chisenga stream.
-It was 2 miles in-shore from Lake Tanganyika.
-It has a valley where Headman Mutunga had a village many years ago, and it is believed that Chief Moliro had his headquarters there too.
-It was under Belgian administration.

 17 April 1961

 Provincial Commissioner E L Button had, in response to a query about the boundary between Lake Mweru and Lake Tanganyika, commented thus: "Despite the rather nebulous nature of a common boundary, no administrative difficulties had been caused by it, and as such it would be better to let sleeping dogs lie."
 Nothing in diplomacy could be as irresponsible as this statement on the question of sovereignty over land, as the case of the submerging Kasikili/Sedudu island issue between Namibia and Botswana in recent years shows.
 In other words, this Briton was now quite happy to concede Zambian territory to the Congo as a matter of convenience when that was not the case when the British or their proxies were ruling the territory.

 29 April 1961

 Acting Administrative Secretary wrote to the Governor of Northern Rhodesia.
 He informed the Governor that there were 4 enclaves that were under the Belgian administration, Mpweto- Lunchinda included.
 The residents were forced to carry Congolese identity cards and been fully subjected to Belgian rule.
 Chiefs who were living within the sphere of Belgian control provided tribal control.